 Organic or not, isn’t eating eggs, meat and dairy inhumane?

 We understand that there are communities that find the inherent aspects of dairy farming or egg and meat production difficult to justify and we respect their decision not to consume those products.
 We respect an individual’s right to make their own choices when it comes to food.
 For those choosing to follow an omnivorous diet, organic farming offers the highest standards of animal welfare available.

 Why does organic use any pesticides at all?

 Only a limited list of 28 carefully selected pesticides are approved for use in organic farming.
 Some of those allowed are naturally occurring substances such as gelatine, beeswax and plant oils.
 These pesticides are only used as a last resort and with special permission from the organic certifier.
 Organic farmers do not use herbicides (such as glyphosate), instead they rely on crop rotation, well-timed cultivation, hand or mechanical weeding and carefully selected crop varieties.
 In contrast, non-organic farming can use up to 490 pesticides, so organic makes a huge contribution to reducing toxic inputs to the land, and to us.
-Research suggests that if all farming in England and Wales was organic, pesticide use would drop by 98%!
 You can see the list of permitted pesticides in organic, here.

 I’ve heard organic pesticides are more toxic than non-organic ones.
 Why does organic allow copper?